schwentker/artiji-buyer-agent/README.md

 - Do not point the seller or buyer at Artiji production services.
 - Treat raw task IDs as bearer capabilities.
 Committed traces hash them; the deterministic vector task ID is explicitly synthetic and non-secret.
 - The local buyer SQLite database is unencrypted.
 It is suitable only for this isolated experiment.
-- This repository is private by design for the current evaluation.
-Access for judges should be granted explicitly; nothing here implies permission to publish customer, credential, or production-system information.

 See [`docs/claim-security.md`](docs/claim-security.md) and [`docs/limitations.md`](docs/limitations.md) before extending the experiment.